MarcoXAvante/EternalLoyalty/README.md

  - A to move left.
  - D to move right.
  - SPACE to jump.
+ - Q to bark.
  - F1 to go back to start
  - F3 to go back to start
- - F4 to die and trigger die animation.
+ - F4 to die and trigger die animation, or revive if you're dead.
+ - F5 to save snapshot.
+ - F6 to load snapshot.
  - F9 toggle debug.
  - F10 God mode.
+ - While in god mode, W to move up and S to move down.

 ## Developers

  - Marc Avante - Programer and developer.
  - Andrea Doña - Art disegner and level designer.
- - Both taking the roll of management.
+ - Both taking the role of management.

 ## Github Link